Time present and time past

 About

 Zoë Ashbrook is a multidisciplinary contemporary landscape artist living and working in Gloucestershire, UK.
 Zoë graduated with an MA in Fine Art (distinction) at the University of Gloucestershire in 2023.
-She is a director of Walking the Land, an artist collective linking landscape, community and art through projects, research, exhibitions, installations, writing and shared walks with numerous artists’ other professions and wider communities.
+She is a director of Walking the Land, an artist collective linking landscape, community and art through projects, research, exhibitions, installations, writing and shared walks with artists, other professions and wider communities.

 A visual language evolves through a process of repetition and layering, where addition and subtraction play an equally significant role in the evolution of the work.
 Zoë aspires to evoke within the viewer a reason to pause.
 Inviting us to spend time with the work, allowing a slow reveal and a quiet recognition of the expressions of time and memory embedded within the work, our everyday experiences and the external landscapes we pass through.